 We’ve been planning for a brighter, more sustainable future for a long time.
 We’ve spent the past decade reducing our dependence on carbon-intensive power generation, and as a result, our current fuel mix is more than 50 percent carbon free.
-Coal-fired generation makes up only 5 percent of our portfolio, compared with the national average of 13 percent.
+Coal-fired generation makes up less than 5 percent of our portfolio, compared with the national average of 13 percent.

 More than half of our power comes from emissions-free nuclear generation, an extremely reliable, safe and affordable source of electricity.
 Our early investment in nuclear energy has allowed electric cooperative members and communities to benefit from the lowest carbon electricity in the Southeast.
 In addition, we are increasingly integrating renewables into our already diverse array of power sources as new technology, such as battery storage, makes renewable energy a more accessible option.